-Replacement unit for any product which fails due to a defect in materials or workmanship.
+For The Period Of:What GE Will Provide:One Year From the date of the original purchaseReplacement unit for any product which fails due to a defect in materials or workmanship.
 The exchange unit is warranted for the remainder of your product's original one-year warranty period.